Sienci-Labs/Resources/lmmk2/the-basics/ytsb-lmk2_workholding.md

 T-Tracks are a tried-and-true favorite among hobbyists and pros alike.
 These handy tracks let you position clamps anywhere along the wasteboard, making it easy to secure odd-shaped materials and quickly rearrange clamps for different-sized projects.
 You can find aluminum t-track and compatible clamps online, <a href="https://sienci.com/product/t-track/">on our store</a>, and at your local woodworking store.

-Check out this great video on building a bench and installing T-tracks [HERE](https://www.youtube.com/watch?v=T4QVgtnZMDw)
+Check out this great video on building a bench and installing T-tracks [Watch Video](https://www.youtube.com/watch?v=T4QVgtnZMDw)

 ![](/_images/_lmmk2/_the-basics/lmk2_work_Keiths-ttrack.jpg){.aligncenter .size-medium}